-Storage Mistakes You're Making (and How to Fix Them)
+13 Storage Mistakes You're Currently Making (and How to Fix Them)

 Using the Wrong Container

-Baskets, caddies, boxes, and canisters are all versatile storage containers, but it's important to use them for the right job to get the most out of your storage.
+Baskets, caddies, boxes, and canisters are all versatile storage containers, but it's important to use them for the right job.
+To get the most out of your storage, you'll need to be strategic about which type you use for different kinds of items.
 Watch and see how to pick the right container for your storage needs.

 Relying on One Type or Size of Storage

-Not everything you own is the same size, and not every type of storage you need should be either.
-A mix of sizes and types can help you quickly solve storage dilemmas and find more visually pleasing solutions for odd-shape items.
+Not everything you own is the same size, so your storage containers shouldn't be one-size-fits-all.
+Instead, use a mix of sizes and types of storage, including open mesh baskets, fabric bins, glass jars, and wicker baskets.
+This can help you maximize space and find more visually pleasing solutions for oddly shaped items.

 Ignoring Narrow Spaces